A look at Moi’s final resting place

 Monday February 10 2020

-Slightly less than a 100 meters from the palatial house, contractors are working hard to make the final resting place of former President Daniel arap Moi the best it could be ahead of his burial on Wednesday.
+Slightly less than a 100 meters from the palatial house, the State is working hard to make the final resting place of former President Daniel arap Moi the best it could be ahead of his burial on Wednesday.
 Mzee Moi’s final resting place looks like any ordinary grave.

 SATELLITE DISH